A $\Lambda$-adic Kudla lift: The -modified Kudla lift

 Then, we have for the $n$-th coefficient of $\mathcal{L}^0(f)$,

 But now

 and applying the above argument we get the formula for $n$ power of a prime.
-The general case follows from the above by using the multiplicativity of the double cosets. \end{proof} The following proposition tells us that by putting together the "partial" lifts $\mathcal{L}^0_h(f)$, we gain some additional structure. \begin{Proposition} The lifted form $\mathcal{L}^0(f)$ belongs to $S_k(\Gamma^1(p^rD))$, where $\Gamma^1(p^rD)\subset \SL_2(\Z)$ is the congruence subgroup of matrices that are in the lower unipotent modulo $p^rD$, i.e., for $\gamma\in \Gamma^1(p^rD)$,
+The general case follows from the above by using the multiplicativity of the double cosets. \end{proof} Recall that, for $N\in \N^*$, we have a congruence subgroup of $\SL_2(\Z)$: